NorthStarUAS/rc-flight-legacy/README.md

 ## Welcome

 Aura-core is the heart of the AuraUAS project.
 It is distributed under the LGPL license except where noted (see the licenses subdirectory for details.)
-AuraUAS is an advance embedded application for unmanned aircraft systems.
+AuraUAS is an embedded autopilot application for unmanned aircraft systems.
 Aura-core includes:

 * An advanced 15-state EKF (extended kalman filter) developed by the University of Minnesota Aerospace Engineering Department.
   Internally the filter uses quaternion math to avoid gimbal lock issues.

-* A sophisticated route management and following system.
+* A sophisticated route management and waypoint following system.

 * A sophisticated circle hold system that holds precise circles even in strong winds.

 * A flexible/configurable PID-based control system.
-The primary PID controller is provided in the 'velocity' form.
+Several controller options are available including a classic PID controller and a velocity form controller, along with digital filters and summers.
+These can be mixed and matched to create multistage control systems.
 Gains and configurations can be tuned from the ground in real time.

+* TECS values are computed and available as inputs to the PID controllers.

 * Flexible device driver system.